Tntmister/FractalBlockWorldMap/README.md

 to use the configured ESLint and Prettier rules.

 # Data
-All data is stored in the 'src\app\input' folder, with a respective file for each data type
+All data is stored in the 'src\app\input' folder, with a respective file for each data type.

 ## Nodes
 Node Type: